Test for independence of long-range dependent time series using distance covariance: Introduction

-It is well-known that Pearson's correlation coefficient only measures the degree of linear dependence, while it is not sensitive to non-linear dependence.
-As a result, the random variables $X$ and $Y$ may be highly dependent although $\rho_{X, Y}=0$.
-In a series of papers, \cite{szekely:2007} and \cite{szekely:2009, szekely:2012, szekely:2013, szekely:2014} introduced distance covariance and distance correlation as alternative measures for the degree of dependence between two random vectors $X$ and $Y$ with values in $\R^p$ and $\R^q$, respectively.
-They define the distance covariance of $X$ and $Y$ as
+It is well-known that the empirical covariance measures only the degree of linear dependence between random variables, while it is insensitive to nonlinear dependence.
+As a result, the random variables might be highly dependent although they are uncorrelated.
+In a series of papers, \cite{szekely:2007} and \cite{szekely:2009, szekely:2012, szekely:2013, szekely:2014} introduced distance covariance and distance correlation as alternative measures of the degree of dependence.
+Distance covariance of the random variables $X$ and $Y$ is defined as